Welcome to the Community Heath and Fitness Assessment Program.

-High-quality, low-cost fitness testing is available for healthy individuals through the EPL.
-The tests are available to members of the community as well as university faculty, staff and students presently in good health.
+High-quality, low-cost fitness testing is available to members of the community as well as university faculty, staff and students presently in good health.

 How do I schedule an Appointment?